nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ##### Viewing the commands in the Prescription menu

 1. Input `help`
+   1. All commands supported in the Prescription menu should be shown.
+2. Input a command that doesn't exist, i.e. `find`
-2. All commands supported in the Prescription menu should be shown.
+    1. All commands supported in the Prescription menu should be shown.

+#### Visit menu tests
+Please follow the same format as Patient, but also include testing for `viewPatient` and `viewVisit`